zhiming99/rpc-frmwrk/README.md

 ---
 [`Wed 09 Oct 2019 09:11:53 AM Beijing`]
 1. Upgraded the synchronous proxy code generation with the new macro, before the start of session manager design.
-It is now an easy task to write a proxy with just a few lines.
+It is now an easy task to write a proxy with just a few lines, and help the developers to focus on server side design.
 For detail information, please refer to test/helloworld.

 [`Mon 30 Sep 2019 02:53:58 PM Beijing`]
 1. Finished rewriting the `sftest` and `stmtest` tests with the stream interface.
 And fixed many bugs.